-Making a choice between T-bone and ribeye can be difficult.
-Most steaks look the same to the untrained eye, especially when seasoned and tenderized in the same way.
-You want to cook the choicest cuts for family and friends, but you also want everyone to enjoy the experience with the best steak that money can buy.
+Choosing between T-bone and Ribeye can be difficult.
+You want to cook the choicest cuts for family or friends, but you also want everyone to enjoy the experience with the best steak money can buy.

 Table Of Contents